 Coming Up for Air explores the creative possibilities that emerge when pieces are limited to the performance of a single breath.
 Initially formed as my personal response to the confines of traditional flute performance practice when faced with chronic respiratory conditions, the project invites composers to consider their own relationship to breath and the body's role in performance.
-The project has led me to constantly strive for increased lung capacity and breath control, undertaking free diving courses, attending asthma clinics, and committing to intense personal training.
+The project has led me to constantly strive for increased lung capacity and breath control, undertaking static apnea courses, attending asthma clinics, and committing to intense personal training.

 The collection currently contains over 100 single-breath pieces and celebrates its inclusivity of composers of diverse ages, experience, and background.
 Coming Up for Air has recently been featured in music journals Tempo (UK), Positionen (Germany), and Pan (Journal of British Flute Society).
 Performances have spanned the UK, USA, Norway, and France.
 An album of a single-breath pieces will be released in November 2019 on Huddersfield Contemporary Records.
 Coming Up for Air has a feature profile in Tempo: click here to read.

 OPEN CALL FOR SINGLE-BREATH PIECES

 Performance pieces which are limited to one inhale and one exhale (without circular breathing) can be written for any member of the flute family (with the broadest possible interpretation, including piccolo, C flute, alto, bass, breath, voice, objects, electronics, spoken word, etc).
 I will informally record and offer feedback on all the pieces I receive and will programme and record as many as possible.
 I am keen to hear from all composers of any age, experience, gender, or nationality.

 Some points for getting started: